 These fermented cabbage heads will produce the tastiest leaves for making cabbage rolls of any kind.
 They develop a tangy taste that has hints of lemon, but are no where near as strong as sauerkraut made with shredded leaves.
 They will also have a hint of whatever herbs and spices you add to the fermenting liquid for a really rich flavor.
 Do be mindful of the fact that they will also have a bit of salt in them so you will want to adjust any recipe accordingly.
-I will be posting a recipe soon specifically made for using fermented cabbage heads, I promise!!
+I will be posting a recipe soon specifically made for using fermented cabbage heads, (and here it is!)

 Pickled Whole Cabbage Heads Recipe

 Peel off any damaged outer leaves from each cabbage head you wish to ferment, and then core them.
 The easiest way to remove the core is to repeatedly insert a narrow, but stout, knife around the base of the stem at an angle pointing to the middle of the cabbage.
 Repeated “stabbings” are better than trying to pull the knife around inside the cabbage.

 Place your cabbages into your container where they will remain to ferment.
 For each cabbage you will want to add 1-2 cloves of garlic, peeled and quartered lengthwise, 1-2 bay leaves, and 1/2-1 tsp. black whole peppercorns.
 The more cabbages you do, use the lower number since you will actually need less brine per head the more heads you do because of the amount of space they will occupy.
 You can also modify the amounts and which ingredients you use to suit your taste.
 I’m not a huge pepper fan, and so I use less than other people might.
 I know that many traditional recipes also call for using a fresh horseradish root cut into strips, but I couldn’t find that in the store.
 Remember it’s pretty spicy!